conmaol/maglocunus/d/data.md

     a -- where --> d
 ```

-Let’s read this through:
-- There is (or rather there was) an observed entity which is an instance of a ‘birth event’.
+We can read this graph as saying that there is an observed entity which is an instance of a ‘birth’, and that births are a kind of ‘event’.

-- In other words, this entity is an *instance* of a *birth*, which is itself a *subtype* of *event*.
-- Note that:
+Note that:
 - Entities are represented by oblongs.
 - Entity types are represented by rectangles.
-  - The connection between an entity and the type it is an instance of is dotted.
+- The connection between an entity and its type is a dotted line.
-  - The connection between two types is also dotted, with the source being a subtype of the goal.
+- The connection between two types is also a dotted line, with the source type being a subtype of the goal type, eg. births are a subtype of event.

+\[start here\]

 ```mermaid
 flowchart TD